-Those people with a responsibility to report breaches, including Scheme managers and Pension Board members shall establish and operate appropriate and effective procedures to ensure that they are able to meet their legal obligations.
+Those people with a responsibility to report breaches, including Scheme Managers and Pension Board members shall establish and operate appropriate and effective procedures to ensure that they are able to meet their legal obligations.

-In December 2016 an updated Breaches of Law Policy was approved by the Pension Committee.
+In December 2016 an updated Breaches of Law Policy was approved by the Pensions Committee.
 In addition, a Breaches of Law Register was created by the NESPF Governance Team to assist with ongoing monitoring and management.

-There were no issues reported to tPR during the year 2016/17.
+There were no breaches reported to tPR during the year 2017/18.